makoni/couchdb-vapor/README.md

 This is simple lib to work with CouchDB in Swift.
+- Latest version is based on async/await and requires Swift 5.5 and newer.
+- Version 1.0.0 can be used with Vapor 4 without async/await.
+Swift 5.3 is required
-You can use old version for Vapor 3 from vapor3 branch or using version < 1.0.0.
+- You can use old version for Vapor 3 from vapor3 branch or using version < 1.0.0.

 The only depndency for this lib is <a href="https://github.com/swift-server/async-http-client">async-http-client</a>